FinweLtd/mjpg-streamer/scripts/README.md

 Networking
 ----------

 By default, Odroid's Ubuntu Linux installation assumes that DHCP is used and therefore the device's IP address can change.
 This makes it difficult to connect to the device via SSH or accessing the MJPG stream.
-A simple solution is assign a fixed IP address to it from the DHCP server's settings, but this is not always possible.
+A simple solution is to assign a fixed IP address to it from the DHCP server's settings, but this is not always possible.
 Another solution is to set a fixed IP address:

 Ubuntu 18.04 release uses a new network configuration system - editing the traditional /etc/network/interfaces file has been replaced with netplan, which means that a) configuration file path is different b) there is no configuration file by default c) the syntax is different.
 Here is one way to configure a fixed IP address: